haskell/haskell-platform/download-website/contents.markdown

 **[GHC] 6.12.3**

-The state-of-the-art optimzing native code compiler for Haskell.
+The state-of-the-art optimizing native code compiler for Haskell.

 **[GHCi] 6.12.3**